A detailed guide to cohort analysis in Google Analytics and Google Sheets

 An example of a cohort report in Smart Data:

-By the way, we provide a 14-day trial period so you can try cohort reports and other OWOX BI features for free.
+By the way, you can examine cohort reports and other OWOX BI features here:

 Cohort reports in Google Sheets